matrix-org/synapse/synapse/storage/schema/README.md

    `compat_version` is found to be newer than `SCHEMA_VERSION`, Synapse will refuse to start.

+   Synapse automatically updates this field from `synapse.storage.schema.SCHEMA_COMPAT_VERSION`.

- * Whenever a backwards-incompatible change is made to the database format (normally via a `delta` file), `schema_compat_version.compat_version` is also updated so that administrators can not accidentally roll back to a too-old version of Synapse.
+ * Whenever a backwards-incompatible change is made to the database format (normally via a `delta` file), `synapse.storage.schema.SCHEMA_COMPAT_VERSION` is also updated so that administrators can not accidentally roll back to a too-old version of Synapse.

 Generally, the goal is to maintain compatibility with at least one or two previous releases of Synapse, so any substantial change tends to require multiple releases and a